florianluediger/openbalena-ansible/README.md

 ## Project setup

 This playbook expects a Linux server that is reachable via a domain with open ports 22,80,443 and 3128.
+The domain needs to be configured so that CNAME records for the following subdomains point to your server: api, registry, vpn, s3, tunnel

 Specify your configuration details in the `inventory.yaml` file.
 The `username` and `password` credentials will later be used to authenticate with your OpenBalena instance.

 Additionally, you will need an SSH key file that allows connecting to your server.
 You can also change the location of this file in the `inventory.yaml` file.